Updated May 15, 2021.

 We support these newcomers, who we know will become fast faves.

-The latest additions to the Edmonds dining family are Shore Pine Coffee & Gelato and The Potlatch Bistro, which opened March 4 at the newly renovated/expanded Edmonds Waterfront Center — restaurants #6 and #7 for entrepreneur Shubert Ho.
+Shore Pine Coffee & Gelato and The Potlatch Bistro opened March 4 at the newly renovated/expanded Edmonds Waterfront Center — restaurants #6 and #7 for entrepreneur Shubert Ho.
 Both offer delicious picnic takeout options or dine in.

 Besides (Middle Fork Roasters) espresso drinks, chai/dirty chai, and affogato, Shore Pine Coffee — open every day 9 a.m.-3 p.m. — also features Gelatiamo Gelato and pastries from Seattle’s famed Macrina Bakery, as well as an actual Surfcam to check out the wave action outside.
 A walk-up window, the same one you'll find at Ho's The MAR•KET, safely expedites the process for those on the go.

 Potlatch Bistro’s claim to fame will surely be Tea by the Sea, high tea with a view — Chef (Trevor Howard’s) choice: sandwiches with the crusts cut off, fresh fruit, pastries, and other decadent, bite-sized snacks.
 Mon.-Fri., 11 a.m.-2 p.m.
 Reservations recommended.

 Lunch for all ages, too.
 Many items (Smash Burger, Chop Salad) from Ho's upscale restaurant, Salt & Iron.
 For the kids and the kids at heart, go for the grilled cheese sandwich, made with Beecher’s and Tillamook cheddar and caramelized onions, and fancy (San Marzano) tomato soup for dunking.